 Back to: Trading with Smart Money

-In this article, I am going to discuss Technical Analysis in detail.
-Please read our previous article, where we discussed the Volume Price Action Analysis.
+In this article, I am going to discuss Technical Analysis in Trading.
+Please read our previous article, in which we discussed BTST Trading Strategy (Buy Today Sell Tomorrow) in detail.
 At the end of this article, you will understand the following pointers.

 - The basic assumption of Technical Analysis